Emergence of the Partial Trace from Classical Probability Theory: Discussion

 In quantum mechanics \cite{key-1}, $f_{A}$ denotes the probability density associated with obtaining an outcome of the observable $\widehat{\mathrm{A}}$ within the interval $\left[a,a+\mathrm{d}a\right]$ when it is locally measured on subsystem $A$.
 Likewise, $f_{AB}$ denotes the joint probability density associated with obtaining an outcome of the extended observables $\widetilde{\mathrm{A}}=\widehat{\mathrm{A}}\otimes\widehat{1}_{B}$ and $\widetilde{\mathrm{B}}=\widehat{1}_{A}\otimes\widehat{\mathrm{B}}$ within the region $\left[a,a+\mathrm{d}a\right]\times\left[b,b+\mathrm{d}b\right]$ when they are measured on the composite system $AB$.
 By rewriting Eq.\,(\ref{eq:4.1}) in terms of the density operators $\widehat{\rho}_{A}$ and $\widehat{\rho}_{AB}$, following the same reasoning presented in Section 3, the partial trace finally emerges of the form:

 The same argument can be extended straightforwardly to degenerate discrete and continuous spectra.

 From this perspective, the partial trace does not appear as an independent algebraic {} definition but as a structural consequence of two fundamental ingredients: the tensor-product description of composite quantum systems and the probabilistic interpretation provided by the Born rule.
 This viewpoint highlights the close relationship between the mathematical formalism of quantum mechanics and the classical theory of probability.
-In particular, it clarifies that the reduced density operator plays a role analogous to that of a marginal probability distribution in classical statistics.
-The partial trace can therefore be understood as the quantum generalization of the classical marginalization operation.
+In particular, it clarifies that the reduced density operator plays a role analogous to that of a marginal probability distribution in classical statistics, while the partial trace emerges as the corresponding marginalization operation within the quantum formalism.

-Beyond its conceptual interest, this interpretation also has pedagogical implications. {} Students encountering the formalism of composite quantum systems often perceive the partial trace as a somewhat technical algebraic construction.
-Presenting it instead as a direct consequence of the consistency between quantum measurement probabilities and classical marginalization provides a more intuitive route to the concept and helps bridge the gap {} between classical probability theory and quantum mechanics.
+Beyond providing an alternative conceptual interpretation, this viewpoint also has pedagogical implications.
+Students encountering the formalism of composite quantum systems often perceive the partial trace as a technical algebraic construction.
+Interpreting it instead as the quantum counterpart of classical marginalization, arising from the consistency between the Born rule and classical probability theory, provides a more intuitive route to the concept.
+This perspective helps bridge the conceptual gap between classical probability theory and quantum mechanics.